Parici75/statsplotly/README.md

 Documentation
 -
-Details of the public API can be be found in the [documentation](https://parici75.github.io/statsplot).
+Details of the public API can be found in the [documentation](https://parici75.github.io/statsplot).

 Requirements